panda7789/docs.cs-cz/docs/visual-basic/programming-guide/language-features/variables/how-to-speed-up-access-to-an-object-with-a-long-qualification-path.md

     ctrlActv.Show()
     ```

-### <a name="to-speed-up-access-to-a-heavily-qualified-object-by-using-a-withend-with-block"></a>Chcete-li zrychlit přístup k silně kvalifikovanému objektu pomocí s...
-Ukončit s blokem
+### <a name="to-speed-up-access-to-a-heavily-qualified-object-by-using-a-withend-with-block"></a>To speed up access to a heavily qualified object by using a With...End With block

-1. Zadejte cestu kvalifikace do `With` příkazu.
+1. Put the qualification path in a `With` statement.

     ```vb
     With someForm.ActiveForm.ActiveControl
     ```

-2. Před příkazem přistoupit k členům objektu `With` uvnitř bloku. `End With`
+2. Access the object's members inside the `With` block, before the `End With` statement.

     ```vb
         .Text = "Test"